TalaoDAO/marketplace/www/sites/all/modules/contrib/auditfiles/README.txt

     but don't time out or exceed the memory limit, as it will allow a quicker initial load.
- 3) "Maximum records" set to zero and "Batch size" set to some positive integer grater than zero: This combination is invalid, because if "Maximum records" set to zero, it does not matter what "Batch size" set to, because the records will never be loaded via the Batch API.
+ 3) "Maximum records" set to zero and "Batch size" set to some positive integer greater than zero: This combination is invalid, because if "Maximum records" is set to zero, it does not matter what "Batch size" is set to, because the records will never be loaded via the Batch API.
- 4) Both set to some positive integer grater than zero: Sometimes, setting "Maximum records" and batch loading all the records isn't enough, and a report may still time out or exhaust the available memory.
+ 4) Both set to some positive integer greater than zero: Sometimes, setting "Maximum records" and batch loading all the records isn't enough, and a report may still time out or exhaust the available memory.
 If that is the case, entering a positive integer in the "Batch size" setting will limit the